LaetitiaDa/PHP_E-commerce/README.md

 4. Search engine by product, price and categories of product
 5. Administrator page that allows to delete, create and modify users, products and categories.

+As first project, I learned afterwards how to better structure a website using MVC.